 Personal data collected and processed by us may be shared in the following situations:

-- With National Churches Trust employees and volunteers.
+- With our employees and volunteers;

-- Other funders such as local churches trusts or other relevant funding bodies (from time to time opportunities may arise where we can recommend applicants to other funders, or share details of applications.
-All applicants are asked if we may share their application details as part of our application process).
+- Other funders such as local churches trusts or other relevant funding bodies (from time to time opportunities may arise where we can recommend applicants to other funders, or share details of applications – all applicants are asked if we may share their application details as part of our application process);

 - With contractors, agents and other third parties who provide services to us.

 If you use our website to make a donation or pay for an event details will be processed by World Pay on our behalf.
 If you donate by direct debit your payments will be processed by Rapidata on our behalf.
 This includes your payment information, such as your credit or debit card number and other card information, and other account and authentication information, as well as billing, and contact details.
 We ensure that these suppliers abide by our data processing agreement.

 Grant applicants are required to submit bank information to us either at application or payment stage – this can either be done via our grant application system or emailed or posted to us.
 Our grant application system is hosted by the Gallery Partnership whose privacy statement can be found here:

 We will hold your personal information on our systems for as long as is necessary for the relevant activity for which your data was originally obtained.
 For example we will keep a record of donations for at least seven years.

 If you request that we stop sending you marketing materials we will keep a record of your contact details and appropriate information to enable us to comply with your request not to be contacted by us.